marius-wieschollek/passwords/CONTRIBUTING.md

 ## Rules for contributors

 * Git commits have to be [signed](https://git.mdns.eu/nextcloud/passwords/wikis/Developers/Contributing/Verify-Git-Commits)
-* Keep any discussions civil
+* Keep any discussions professional and civil

 ## Rules for issues